jonataslaw/get_cli/README.md

 TODO:
 - When creating a controller, automatically insert it into the Binding
 - When creating a page, insert it automatically in Routes
-- Insert the `remove` options in the cli
 - Support for customModels
 - Unit tests
 - Improve structure
 - Added backup
+- suggest update whenever the package is updated in pub.dev

 ## Adding new functions:
 - Add the folder where the new files will be created in core / structure (Don't forget to add to replaceAsExpected and toMap)